EleasahW/DemoDay2/README.md

-# Code9 Demo Day: 2
+# Code9 Demo Day 2: Overview

 ##Problem:
 - Create a replica of yahoo.com with HTML & CSS